msisler99/circleci-terraform/README.md

 ### Following the CircleCi project:

-CircleCi is actively following a project when the prjects tab shows "Unfollow project" The Terraform logic will occur when something is commited to the GitHub repository.
+CircleCi is actively following a project when the project's status shows "Unfollow project" The Terraform processing will occur when something is commited to the GitHub repository.

 ### Reviewing the running results of a commit:

-- Commit a change to the repository, for demonstration purposes, modify the variables.tf file and change the value of the EC2_instance_type from "t2.micro" to "t2.small" or vice versa based on it's current value.
+- Commit a change to the repository, for demonstration purposes modify the variables.tf file and change the value of the EC2_instance_type from "t2.micro" to "t2.small" or vice versa based on it's current value.
 - Go to the "Jobs" tab to see active jobs
 - Click on the job status button to see more detail about jobs.
-- view the changes in the AWS environment by using the AWS console
+- View the changes in the AWS environment by using the AWS console

-Changes will continue for a running CircleCi project.
+Changes will continue while a CircleCi project is running and monitoring the GitHub repository.
-To stop following a project, click on the "Ad Prokjects" tab and select "Unfollow Project".
-Unfollowing a project will suspoend the montioring of /gitHub checkins but wiull leave the project in place in CircleCi.
-Following the project again will resume the monitoring of Gitzhub checkins.
+To stop following a project, click on the "Add Projects" tab and select "Unfollow Project".
+Unfollowing a project will suspend the montioring of /gitHub checkins but will leave the project in place in CircleCi.
+Following the project again will resume the monitoring of GitHub checkins.